 Open-enrollment course windows are as follows:

-Teachers can sign up at any time prior to TBD.
+Teachers can sign up at any time prior to the close of the course.
 Courses for new enrollees will open every Wednesday.

 Order Your Courses Online